-Whilst some may speak traditional languages, today significant numbers of Aboriginal and Torres Strait Islander students speak, as their first language/s, varieties that have arisen due to language contact and language shift, making them also learners of English as an additional language or dialect (EAL/D) when they come to school.
+Some speak traditional languages, but many more speak varieties that have arisen due to language contact and language shift.
+Both groups must be supported to learn English as an additional language or dialect (EAL/D) when they come to school.

-In the past, these languages and dialects were often mistaken for English.
+In the past, these languages and dialects were often mistaken for English, as they use many English words.
 However, there are significant and systematic differences between these languages and the Standard Australian English (SAE) of the Australian Curriculum and classrooms.

 This means that the Aboriginal and Torres Strait Islander students who come to school speaking these languages need to be appropriately supported as learners of a second language or dialect.

-The ILP team works with schools and Aboriginal and Torres Strait Islander communities to celebrate contact variety languages.
-This work is reflected in a series of vernacular language posters.
+The ILP team works with schools and communities to celebrate contact variety languages.
+This work is represented in a series of vernacular language posters.

-These posters have been created to bring recognition to and to value the dialects that make each community unique.
+These posters have been created to bring recognition to and to value the language varieties that make each community unique.

-To respond appropriately to a student’s language learning needs, teachers need to know the level of SAE language development the student is currently at and then explicitly teach to build on this.
+To respond appropriately to a student’s language learning needs, teachers need to know each student’s level of SAE language development and then explicitly teach to build on this.
 Teachers can assess a student’s SAE proficiency using the Bandscales State Schools (Qld) for English as an additional language or dialect (EAL/D) learners.